Free Osceola County Public Records: Look Up Information on Anyone

 Additionally, you may send a written request for a marriage license copy that includes the names of both parties with payment to the Clerk’s address:

-Osceola County Clerk of the Circuit Court & Comptroller Recording Department
+Osceola County Clerk & Comptroller

 2 Courthouse Square